-Lancashire comprises the 12 districts within the Lancashire County Council area and two unitary authorities of Blackburn with Darwen and Blackpool.
-It covers just over 3,000 square kilometres including 123Km of coastline from West Lancashire in the south to Morecambe Bay in the north, including the major tourist resorts of Blackpool, Fleetwood and Morecambe.
+Lancashire comprises of the 12 districts within the Lancashire County Council area and two unitary authorities of Blackburn with Darwen and Blackpool.
+It covers just over 3,000 square kilometres including 123 kilometres of coastline from West Lancashire in the south to Morecambe Bay in the north, including the major tourist resorts of Blackpool, Fleetwood and Morecambe.
 With a resident population of 1.45 million, it is one of the most populated and urbanised shire counties in Britain, with a legacy of historical industrial heritage.
-Conurbations include Preston, Lancaster, Burnley, Blackburn and Skelmersdale.
+Conurbations include Preston, Lancaster, Burnley, Blackburn, Blackpool and Skelmersdale.
 Large parts of the county are sparsely populated with coastal and estuary landscapes; moorland or arable countryside.
 Major motorways traverse the county with the M6 running through its entire length; as does the West Coast Mainline.
-There are ports at Heysham and Fleetwood and an airport in There are two nuclear facilities within the county - Heysham and Blackpool.
-Springfields and industrial sites which require special plans to deal with hazards under COMAH legislation.
+There are ports at Heysham and Fleetwood and an airport in Blackpool.
+There are two nuclear facilities within the county - Heysham and Springfields - and industrial sites which require special plans to deal with hazards under COMAH legislation.
 Off shore wind generation and oil fields sit off the coast in Morecambe Bay.
+During 2017 we expect to see the construction of sites to deliver shale gas extraction or "fracking'.
 There are three large universities in Lancashire; Lancaster, Preston and Ormskirk, and the county's major hospitals are in Blackburn, Preston, Blackpool and Lancaster.